MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 }
 ```

-Now we can remove the networking code in `LoginViewController` like the following:
+Now we can remove the networking code in `LoginViewController`.

+> [action]
+Modify `authUI(_:didSignInWith:error:)` to the following:
+>
 ```
+func authUI(_ authUI: FUIAuth, didSignInWith user: FIRUser?, error: Error?) {
+    // ...
+>
     UserService.show(forUID: user.uid) { (user) in
         if let user = user {
             // handle existing user
             User.setCurrent(user)
+>
             let storyboard = UIStoryboard(name: "Main", bundle: .main) if let initialViewController = storyboard.instantiateInitialViewController() {
                 self.view.window?.rootViewController = initialViewController
                 self.view.window?.makeKeyAndVisible()
             }
         } else {
             // handle new user
             self.performSegue(withIdentifier: "toCreateUsername", sender: self)
         }
     }
+}
 ```

-# Stringly Typed Constants
+# Stringly-typed Constants

-You may have noticed, several times within our code we use strings as identifiers for storyboards, segues, dictionary keys, etc. Although our code works, it's bad practice to have what's referred to as "stringly-typed" code because it's very error-prone to misspelling and the compiler can't help us catch these bugs.
+You may have noticed, several times within our code we use strings as identifiers for storyboards, segues, dictionary keys, etc. Although our code works, it's bad practice to have what's referred to as "stringly-typed" code because it's very error-prone to misspellings.
+If we do make a spelling error, the compiler won't be able to help us catch these bugs.

 A common example you might run into is misspelling the name of a segue identifier in storyboard.
 Previously we set the segue identifer from our `LoginViewController` to the `CreateUsernameViewController` to be `toCreateUsername`.